 About Bone Loss

-Bone loss is a silent condition, it has no symptoms and occurs slowly over the years.
-Many of us may think the bone is hard and durable, in fact, it is living tissue that grows and changes throughout our lives.
+Bone loss is a silent condition, it has no symptoms and happens slowly over the years.
+The bone is a hard and durable tissue that grows and changes throughout our life.
 In childhood, adolescence, and early adulthood, new bone formation outpaces the removal of old bone.
 As we age, however, that process reverses.

-Besides aging, there are a number of factors that can contribute to bone loss in the mouth, for example, periodontal disease and other mouth infections.
+Besides aging, several factors can contribute to bone loss in the mouth, for example, periodontal disease and other mouth infections.

 When one tooth or more teeth are missing, chewing cannot take place in that empty area because there is no opposing tooth to chew the food against.
 This means that the bone will no longer be stimulated by the actions of chewing.
 As a result, the bone level will begin to shrink or resort.
 Dentists say it is possible to lose up to 25% of the bone in one year after the tooth has gone missing.